MightyHive/MH-GTM-Deployment-AWS/README.md

 1. HTTPS over SSL between the client's site and load balancer.
 2. Security group implemented to only allow traffic in port 443 to flow into VPC.

+## Notes
+1. Container health check path is `/healthy`.
+2. There is no correct configuration for ECS cpu and memory usage.
+It all based on the workload from the client's side.
+It is recommended to start from the default in the script, and set a higher max instance number for autoscaling (horizontal scaling).
+If 10 containers are still not enough to handle the workload, it is time to scale container vertically, which is to increase cpu and memory.